EasyIP2023/lucurious/README.md

 Lucurious (L) Lowkey (U) unsure and curious if this is even possible, but why stop now!!!
 It\'s a library for building and styling 2D/3D Wayland Compositors, like for example [wayfire](https://wayfire.org/)/[wayfire github](https://github.com/WayfireWM/wayfire).
 Will be using [Vulkan](https://vulkan.lunarg.com) and the Wayland protocol to turn the nonexistent UI into reality.

-I'm not using [wlroots](https://github.com/swaywm/wlroots) because I wanted to learn more about the inner workings of the wayland protocol and how the linux graphics stack works.
+I'm not using [wlroots](https://github.com/swaywm/wlroots) because I wanted to learn more about the inner workings of the wayland protocol and how the linux graphics stack works, plus I'm working on this for my master thesis.
 [Wlroots](https://github.com/swaywm/wlroots) could be used in this project as it is an extremely good wayland compositing library and I recommend usage if you want to build your own compositor without dealing with the underlying wayland compositor features.

 ## Dependencies
 * wayland-client